New readers: Please see our freebie starter guide.

 Teens can also earn HPB Bookworm Bucks by reading any of the listed titles and writing a short review.

-Houston Astros – Reliant Readers NEW THIS YEAR! – Starting on May 16th, parents/guardians may sign their children up and record reading minutes daily on behalf of their Student Reader until July 13th.
-Then the top 1,000 Reliant Readers will wualify for Astroa home game tickets on July 28th.
+Houston Astros – Reliant Readers – The Astros have brought this awesome deal back.
+Parents/guardians sign their children up between May 1-16 – so the registration window is tight!
+Then, starting on May 16, record reading minutes daily on behalf of their Student Reader until July 19.
+Then the top 1,000 Reliant Readers will qualify for 2 Astros home game tickets on August 1, 2026.

-This is open to legal residents of the Greater Houston area of Harris, Fort Bend, Galveston, Waller and Montgomery Counties who are of legal age of majority.
+This is open to legal residents of the Greater Houston area of Austin, Brazoria, Chambers, Fort Bend, Harris, Galveston, Livery Montgomery, and Waller Counties who are of legal age of majority.

-Los Angeles Dodgers – Reading Champions NEW THIS YEAR! – Parents can register their children aged 5-14 and record their minutes spend reading.
+Los Angeles Dodgers – Reading Champions – Parents can register their children aged 5-14 and record their minutes spend reading.
 Every month young reading champions who have read at least 15-30 minutes per day will be entered into a drawing for Dodgers' prizes.

 Unfortunately, this is only open to individuals who are legal residents of Kern, Los Angeles, Orange, Riverside, San Bernardino, San Luis Obispo, Santa Barbara, or Ventura County in the State of California.

-Mensa for Kids NEW THIS YEAR! – The Mensa Foundation has created a Kids Excellence in Reading Program where children can earn a commemorative certificate and even an Excellence in Reading T-shirt!
+Mensa for Kids – The Mensa Foundation has created a Kids Excellence in Reading Program where children can earn a commemorative certificate and even an Excellence in Reading T-shirt!

 There are different reading requirements based on grade level.
 One great perk is that in addition to reading, they will accept audiobooks and parents reading aloud to their children.